xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 <p style="font-family: 'Comic Sans MS'; font-style: italic; font-size: 24px; text-align: center; padding-bottom:15px;">“Be yourself.
 No one can say you are doing it wrong." - Snoopy</p>

 We often hear of how important it is to love ourselves.
 Self-love is essentially a commitment to yourself—attending to personal needs and desires, embracing your true self, and acknowledging and appreciating your worth.
-However, how can you love yourself?
+However, how can you _actually_ love yourself?
 What is the easiest way to love yourself?

 <p style="font-size:20px;font-weight:bold;">Self-Love starts with Self-Appreciation.</p>